This page explains what Rules are and how they work. It also explains how Options work, since they are very similar to Rules.

 A short example

 Let us consider a simple Rule as an example.
-The purpose of this Rule is to perform a prediction on a time series.
+The purpose of this Rule is to perform a prediction on a time series, using a program that can work with CSV files.

-The Rule has two triggers: It looks for a File that has a Tag with the aforementioned Symbol attached to it, and it also looks for a File that has a Tag attached to it with a Symbol that means "this file describes parameters that should be used for a prediction".
+The Rule has two triggers: Firstly, it looks for a File that has a Tag with the aforementioned Symbol attached to it.
+Secondly, it also looks for a File that has a Tag attached to it with a Symbol that means "this file describes parameters that should be used for a prediction".
 The latter of the two is marked as an optional argument, since it is not strictly necessary.

 The Rule has one action: it executes a Program that can perform a prediction.
 It passes the above two Files to the program.
 If the File with the parameters could not be found, the Program is told to use default parameters instead.